yieldr/restart-network-masterclass/README.md

 Today's challenge is split in 5 stages:

-- 1 - Getting Started
+1. Getting Started
-- 2 - Create Entities
+2. Create Entities
-- 3 - Validation & Filters
+3. Validation & Filters
-- 4 - Controllers
+4. Controllers
-- 5 - Tests
+5. Tests

-## 0 - Setup
+## Let's Begin!

 Clone the repository of this workshop by running the following command in your terminal: